divyesh1099/examPatternRecognition/README.md

 ## Usage

 To use this project, replace the placeholder values in the scripts with your actual file paths, topic names, and years of interest.

 For detailed instructions, see the comments in the script files.

 ## Visualization

-This project can generate bar charts representing the weightage of each topic for a specified year.
+This project can generate bar charts representing the historical weightage and predicted weightage of each topic for a specified year.
 To save a chart, use the `savefig` function in the script.

 ## Contributing